What is a Home Inspection?

 When should I expect to receive my inspection report?

-Different companies have different times associated with report delivery.
-If you are on a time deadline, you should make your home inspector aware so that they can make arrangements to accommodate you.
-In general, most companies will deliver a copy of the report within 24-48 hours either directly or more popularly, by e-mail.
+In general, most companies will deliver a copy of the report within 24-48 hours usually by e-mail.
 Some inspection companies can provide the report on-site if specifically requested at the time of booking an inspection.
 On-site delivery generally requires more time at the inspection due to the need for inputing information and printing of the report, so anticipate a longer inspection time if you request on-site delivery.

 What about payment?